-Candidates have the opportunity in the teaching portfolio to represent their teaching through a wide range of information and supporting documentation to demonstrate their teaching quality, outcomes assessment, and course design.
-Portfolios may include a statement of teaching philosophy (no more than 3 pages) that is additional to the candidate statement, which provides reflection on your goals as a teacher, your pedagogical approach, as well as course development or design changes over time.
+Candidates have the opportunity in the teaching portfolio to represent their teaching through a wide range of information and supporting documentation that demonstrates their teaching quality, outcomes assessment, and course design.
+Portfolios may include a statement of teaching philosophy (no more than 3 pages) that is additional to the candidate statement.
+The teaching philosophy may include reflection on teaching goals, pedagogical approach, as well as course development or design changes over time.
 Candidates may use the Leadership Portfolio in Section 7 to document their administrative leadership in curricular reforms beyond their own classes.
-Questions may be directed to Asya Roberts asya@arizona.edu or 626-0202.
+Questions may be directed to facultyaffairs@email.arizona.edu.